 Reduce the number of files considered for backup

 CCC analyzes all of the files that are included in your backup set for consideration to be copied.
 If you have a particularly high number of files on your source volume, you may want to put some thought into how your files are organized.
 For example, if you have a large number of files that never change (perhaps some old, completed projects), you can collect these into a folder named "Archives", back it up once, then exclude it from future backups.
-CCC will not delete excluded items from your destination (unless you ask it to using Advanced Settings), so as long as you keep the original on your source volume, you will always have two copies of your archived content.
+CCC will not delete excluded items from your destination (unless you ask it to in the Advanced Settings panel), so as long as you keep the original on your source volume, you will always have two copies of your archived content.
 Because these items are excluded from your daily backups, CCC will not spend time or RAM enumerating through those files for changes.

-Anything that causes CCC to compete for bandwidth to your source or destination volume will increase the amount of time that it takes to back up your data.
+Anything that causes CCC to compete for bandwidth to your source or target volume will increase the amount of time that it takes to back up your data.
 Spotlight indexing is one such process that CCC typically must compete with for disk bandwidth.
-As you copy new data to your destination volume, for example, Spotlight wants to read those "new" files so it can index their contents.
+As you copy new data to your target volume, for example, Spotlight wants to read those "new" files so it can index their contents.
 Having a Spotlight index of your backup volume may be unnecessary as you probably want to search for files only on your source volume.
-To disable Spotlight indexing on a volume that is dedicated to backup, drag the icon of the destination volume into the "Privacy" tab of Spotlight Preference Pane in the System Preferences application.
+To disable Spotlight indexing on a volume that is dedicated to backup, drag the icon of the target volume into the "Privacy" tab of Spotlight Preference Pane in the System Preferences application.
 If you do want the backup volume indexed, drag its icon out of the "Privacy" tab after the cloning and indexing will start immediately.

 Other applications and conditions that can lead to performance problems

 Over the years we have received numerous queries about poorer performance than what is expected.
 Careful analysis of the system log, kernel log, and Activity Monitor will usually reveal the culprit.
 Here are some things that we usually look for: